 During the first 5 to 10 days after the surgery patients may feel discomfort, swelling, bruising and inflammation.
 Depending on the type of anaesthesia, some patients may feel nausea or dizziness.

-Around 87% of patients report being satisfied with the procedure and around 86% would recommend it to family and friends.
+A study on laser assisted liposuction success rates reveals that around 89% of patients report being satisfied with the procedure and would do it again, with around 94% willing to recommend it to family and friends.

 Before and after liposuction photos might look appealing but patients need to keep in mind that the body needs a few months to adjust and reduce all the swelling.
 The patient will also need to continue following a diet in order to maintain the new body contour.